-Kate recently signed on to illustrate two more “Secret Life” narrative non-fiction picture books with Boyds Mills Press—The Secret Life the Little Brown Bat (2018) and The Secret Life of the Skunk (2019).
+Kate recently signed on to illustrate two more “Secret Life” narrative non-fiction picture books with Boyds Mills Press.
 While drawing foxes and bats, Kate also began work on Belle’s Journey, a middle-grade non-fiction chapter book by ornithologist and osprey expert, Rob Bierregaard (Charlesbridge 2018).

 Get to know more about Kate Garchinsky at http://KateGarchinsky.com (aka PenguinArt.com).
 For project inquiries, email kategarchinsky@ gmail.